 In 1999, I was contacted by a volunteer who was still helping one of the facilities I had volunteered with.
 She told me one of the adult Bengal tigers would no longer work on a leash and the trainer deemed him dangerous.
 The tiger’s reward for years of service and profit to the trainer was to be killed and taxidermied.

 I didn’t know how I could help from so far away, but I had to do something.
 My mom had given me a Parade Magazine featuring actress Tippi Hedren and her big cat preserve.
 I dialed the number in the article and, to my surprise, Tippi answered the phone.
 She committed to finding a sanctuary for the tiger if the trainer would relinquish custody.
 It had only been hours since the first phone call, but when I called back, the tiger had already been killed and put on dry ice.

 Tippi and I were outraged and quickly became friends.
 She mentored me and introduced me into the sanctuary world for big cats.
-I incorporated in 1999 to do advocacy and education for big cats, but quickly learned more sanctuaries were needed.
+I incorporated in 1999 to do advocacy and education with wild cats, but quickly learned more sanctuaries were needed.
 Tippi told me, “You have to quit thinking you are saving big cats by getting them surrendered and sending them to other sanctuaries, you need to become your own sanctuary.”

 So I did.

 It began on two small acres in a suburb of Atlanta, then moved to five acres in the country.
 In the beginning, we purchased some cats trying to save them.
 But soon realized giving the “bad guys” any money at all was only contributing to the problem.
 Running a nonprofit was harder than I thought, so I moved back to my roots in Minnesota bringing our 10 cats to 10 new acres.
 After a zoning dispute over a geriatric tiger I rescued named Meme, we moved north to 40 plush acres in Sandstone, MN where we reside today.